Below we have listed an overview of the FHA loan program.

 - Qualifying for an FHA loan with lower credit scores is possible. *Please note, current min required credit score is 620 for max 96.5% FHA financing*

 - FHA home loans are secure fixed terms at low market interest rates.
 Interest rates are very comparable to conventional loans that require a large down payment.

 - No household income restrictions.

-- FHA home loans are for ANY new & existing single family residence, town home or FHA approved condo.
-The property being purchased can be a regular sale, short sale, foreclosure home, etc. We currently DO NOT offer any financing on mobile, manufactured homes, vacation or investment homes.
+- FHA home loans are for ANY new & existing single-family residence, townhome or FHA approved condo.
+The property being purchased can be a regular sale, short sale, foreclosure home, etc. We currently DO NOT offer any financing for mobile, manufactured homes, vacation or investment homes.

 - Co-signers and non-occupying home buyers are also permitted!

-- FHA HUD also offers a special $100 down home loan for select HUD owned homes only.
-Click the highlighted link ⇒ to read about the HUD 100 down program.
+- FHA HUD $100 Program – This special $100 down home loan for select HUD owned homes only.
+Click the highlighted link to read about the HUD 100 down program.

 FHA Loan Limits:

 FHA mortgages do have maximum loan amount limits depending on the county/location of your new home.
-Nearly all the counties in Florida & Georgia (and most the nation) have a maximum loan limit of at least $271,050.
-Some Florida counties to the south (Monroe County, Collier County, Broward County, Manatee County, Palm Beach County) have maximum loan amount limits of at least $420,000 and as has high as $729,750 in 2017.
-Please click here to look up your counties FHA loan limit.
+Most counties have a maximum loan limit of at least $294,515.
+Higher cost counties in Fla, California, Virginia, Colorado, etc, have maximum loan amount limits much greater.
+Please see the latest FHA loan limits here.

 FHA Mortgage Insurance:

 FHA home loans require a one-time upfront mortgage insurance premium (UFMIP) of 1.75% that is rolled into the borrower’s loan.
 In addition to this, FHA home loans have a monthly premium as well.
 It’s important not to confuse the one-time upfront premium (UFMIP) and the monthly MIP.